SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

  * 15/08/2017
  * 20/07/2023

- The following satellite data files for the data above were downloaded:
+ The following satellite data files for the dates above were downloaded:

  * S2A_MSIL2A_20170815T102021_N0500_R065_T32TMS_20231005T191904.SAFE
  * S2B_MSIL2A_20230720T101609_N0509_R065_T32TMS_20230720T131906.SAFE

-The following area were selected:
+---

+Figure 1 shows the areas selceted for model training, validation and deploment.
+The darker areas in the SWIR band will represent ice in this case.

 <p align="center">
   <img src="/Images/area_of_interest.png" width="1000" height="auto"/>